spryker/spryker-docs/docs/about/all/about-the-docs/run-the-docs-locally-on-intel-macs-linux-and-widnows.md

 ---
-title: Run the docs locally
+title: Run the docs locally on Intel Macs, Linux, and Windows
-description: Learn how to build Spryker docs
+description: Find out how you can build the Spryker documentation site
-last_updated: Sep 18, 2024
+last_updated: Jul 18, 2022
 template: howto-guide-template
 redirect_from:
   - /docs/scos/user/intro-to-spryker/contributing-to-documentation/building-the-documentation-site.html